 The Human Tissue Oversight Group (HTOG) ensures its compliance with the Act under the terms and conditions of its license.

 The University of Lincoln expects all staff, students, and non-members conducting research on University premises to observe the highest standards of ethics and integrity.
 The Deputy Vice Chancellor for Research and Innovation has overall responsibility for research integrity, and the University’s Procedure for the Investigation of Misconduct of Research (UKRIO) outlines the steps to follow in potential cases of research misconduct.
 You can view the University's Annual Statement on Research Integrity 2018/19.

 Anyone wishing to raise concerns about the integrity of research can do so in confidence by contacting:

-In accordance with recommendations in the Concordat, you can view the university’s Annual Misconduct Statement 2017/18.
+In accordance with recommendations in the Concordat, you can view the University’s Annual Misconduct Statement 2017/18.